jeking3/boto3_post_conditions/README.md

 ## Limitations

-It's pre-alpha, so there are going to be some major gaps...
+It's beta, so there are going to be some major gaps...

 - Only supports some of Secrets Manager and SSM initially.
 - Post-conditions are always checked serially after each modification.